orbforge/orb-docs/docs/deploy-and-configure/datasets-configuration.md

 * Sends the Scores Dataset to Orb Cloud
 * Does not include Identifiable Information

 Sending additional Datasets to Orb Cloud requires a Pro subscription (previously Plus or Business) or service contract (previously Enterprise).
-In addition, while the Local API and scores Data Push is available to all users, detailed metrics Data Push requires a Pro plan or service contract.
+In addition, while the Local API is available to all users, detailed metrics Data Push requires a Pro plan or service contract.

 ## Disable Orb Cloud